Abba, I praise you because you make all things new.

 2 Corinthians 5:17 tells us that if we are in Christ, the old us is gone, and the new us is here.
 Through Christ, God reconciled us to him.

 We have been rebirthed into a new creation.
-Through him, we’ve shed our dead leaves and have grown new healthy, living leaves.
+We’ve shed our dead leaves and have grown new healthy, living leaves through him.
 Fresh minds and hearts.

 Friend, we will have many seasons and wild wildernesses to trudge through.
 But, the difference here is that because we are new creations in Christ, we are fit and adept to seek him and see him right there with us.